 Many gardeners are stumped trying to figure out what will grow in the dry shade under a tree.
 How about Lamium?
-In fact, the partial shade under a tree helps keep Lamium performing in dry heat.
+The partial shade under a tree helps keep Lamium performing in dry heat.
 It makes a pretty little groundcover.
 The silvery white streak down the center of its leaves brings some light to the shade.
-Just be sure to plant it where you won't mind it spreading out, because spread it will.
+Just be sure to plant it where you won't mind it spreading out, which this plant is wont to do.

 - Bloom Period: Late spring to early summer.